kadumustang/Calculator-By-Santosh/README.md

 **Programming Languages and Tools**
 The choice of programming language and development tools used for this project are HTML CSS, JavaScript (for web-based calculators),

+**Here's a breakdown of how this code works**
+1. It selects an HTML element with the id "inputBox" and stores it in the variable input.
+This element is likely an input field where the calculator's input and output will be displayed.

+2. It selects all the buttons on the page and stores them in the buttons variable using document.querySelectorAll('button').

+3. It initializes two variables: string, which will store the current input string, and arr, which is an array converted from the NodeList of buttons obtained in step 2.

+4. It iterates through each button in the arr array and adds a click event listener to each button.

+5. Inside the click event listener for each button, it checks the button's inner HTML to determine its action:
+     1.If the button's inner HTML is '=' (i.e., the equal sign), it evaluates the current string as a JavaScript expression using eval() and updates the string variable and the input field (input.value) with the result.
+     2. If the button's inner HTML is 'AC' (clear), it clears the string variable and sets the input field's value to an empty string.
+     3. If the button's inner HTML is 'DEL' (delete), it removes the last character from the string variable and updates the input field.
+     4. For all other buttons, it appends the button's inner HTML to the string variable and updates the input field.

+6. This code effectively creates a simple calculator functionality where users can input arithmetic expressions using the buttons and see the result in the input field when they press the '=' button.

+However, please note eval()